aerospike/asmt/README.md

 `-v`	specifies whether ASMT should produce verbose output.
 Recommended.

-`-z`	compress primary and secondary indexes on backup.
-This can result in files
+`-z`	compress primary and secondary indexes and data stages on backup.
-		that are 15-30% smaller and 15-30% quicker to write, at the cost of a small amount of computation.
-There is no need to specify this option when restoring the primary and secondary indexes that was backed up using this option.
+        This can result in files that are 15-30% smaller and 15-30% quicker to write, at the cost of a small amount of computation.
+There is no need to specify this option when restoring the primary and secondary indexes and data stages that were backed up using this option.
 (Files compressed by back up are automatically decompressed by restore.)

 **Note:** ASMT must be run with the same user and group that was used to run the Aerospike database server.
 If you ran the Aerospike database server as user